 When you come to work at Imperial College you may have the opportunity to join one of the College's occupational pension schemes.
 Information about pension membership is included with your contract, and there is also information on our website.
 If so, you could build up pension benefits from both your Imperial College occupational pension and the state pension scheme.

 There are tax advantages to being in one of the College pension schemes, as contributions are deducted from your pay before tax, and it can also reduce your National Insurance contributions.
-If you want to know more about tax and National Insurance in the UK you can find more information here and here.

 Please note that if you are an eligible member of staff, the College must enrol you into a pension scheme as soon as you become eligible (often when you first start working at the College).
 You may opt-out of the pension scheme either immediately on joining, or at any time after.
 However, the College must also re-enrol you the pension scheme approximately every three years.
 You will be able to opt-out of the scheme again at that point.
 To learn more about this please see our Auto-Enrolment page.

 The State Pension is a regular payment you can receive when you reach State Pension age.
 It is based on your National Insurance contributions (NICs) and how much you get varies.

 Anyone who has enough qualifying years from their NICs record is entitled to some basic State Pension.
 Find out more about qualifying for the basic State Pension and how much you can get.
 Or use the State Pension profiler to estimate how much basic State Pension you may have built up and when you can claim it.

 The State Pension age is the earliest age you can get your State Pension and is based on your date of birth.

 If you have paid NICs in the UK you may be able to claim the state pension even if you no longer live in the UK.
 However, the amount will depend on the number of qualifying years of NICs you have made, and the country in which you live.

 The International Pension Centre will be able to offer assistance.